Town Hall FAQs and Answers

 How will my tuition be impacted?

-The current proposal is to increase the Learning Resource Fee (LRF) from $5 to $16 per semester credit hour on lower division courses in order to provide increased student success initiatives and faculty support.
+The current proposal is to increase the Learning Resource Fee (LRF) from $5 to $15 per semester credit hour on lower division courses in order to provide increased student success initiatives and faculty support.
+The Technology Services and Instructional Support Charge (TSISC) will also increase from $5 to $7 per semester credit hour.
 The new proposal will adopt a differential tuition model for upper division courses of $50 per semester credit hour.
-The existing LRF and Tech Service Fee (TSF) on upper division courses will be removed.
+The existing LRF and TSISC on upper division courses will be removed.

 Considering UTSA’s population from a socioeconomic standpoint, do you think these increases are going to affect it?